 \subsection{PSR J0359$+$5414}

 The region of this pulsar is clean with no residual emissions detected in the off-pulse data (Figure~\ref{fig:tsmap}).
 In X-rays, a weak PWN was detected with a luminosity of $\simeq 2.8\times 10^{31}$\,erg\,s$^{-1}$ at a pseudo distance of 3.45\,kpc \citep{zks18}.
-Extended TeV emission at the region was reported by HAWC, with a size of $0\fdg2 \pm 0\fdg1$, while this detection was matched by the LHAASO detection results.
+Extended TeV emission at the region was reported by HAWC, with a size of $0\fdg2 \pm 0\fdg1$, and this detection was matched by the LHAASO detection results.

-The VHE source was already suggested to be a TeV halo candidate powered by J0359 \citep{aaa+23}.
+The VHE source was already posited to be a TeV halo candidate powered by J0359 \citep{aaa+23}.
 To distinguish TeV halos and PWNe, it has been discussed that the VHE $\gamma$-ray emissions are from a larger region than those of PWNe \citep{lab+17, loa+22, aaa+23}.
-However this case is complicated by the existence of a nearby radio pulsar B0355+54 (Figure~\ref{fig:tsmap}), which has a spin-down luminosity of $\dot{E} = 4.5 \times 10^{34}$\,erg\,s$^{-1}$ and a characteristic age of $\tau$ = 564\,kyr, and this pulsar's possible association with the VHE source could not be excluded \citep{aaa+23}.
+However, this case is complicated by the existence of a nearby radio pulsar B0355+54 (Figure~\ref{fig:tsmap}), which has a spin-down luminosity of $\dot{E} = 4.5 \times 10^{34}$\,erg\,s$^{-1}$ and a characteristic age of $\tau$ = 564\,kyr, and as such, this radio pulsar's possible association with the VHE source could not be excluded \citep{aaa+23}.